-Q. What has IAA’s research division done so far?
+Q. What has IAA’s Fairfield County Research Division done so far?

 A: Our most promising project at present is our posterior spine research initiative.
 We recently wrapped up a retrospective case-control study of erector spinae blocks and how they impact opioid consumption.
 In brief, during May 2020, Dr. Bowling implemented a clinical protocol where all our posterior spine patients received an erector spinae nerve block.
 Using chart review, we collected information on total opioid consumption in morphine equivalent units in our June spine cases, and compared them to historical controls done in January.
 After controlling for confounding and performing regression analysis, we found that our ESP blocks reduced 24 hour opioid consumption by more than 80 percent.